 MEMORANDUM OF GUIDELINES – Temporary Extension of Premises for On-Premises Consumption

-In accordance with Executive Order 169, the ABC Commission will temporarily allow On-Premise ABC permit holders to include additional outdoor seating as part of their licensed premises if that space is approved by the appropriate local government entity.
+In accordance with Executive Order 141, the ABC Commission will temporarily allow On-Premise ABC permit holders to include additional outdoor seating as part of their licensed premises if that space is approved by the appropriate local government entity.
 This temporary change is allowed to maximize social distancing.
 The below guidelines do not override any order from Governor Cooper, the NC Department of Health and Human Services, or any local ordinances.
-In the event that North Carolina reverts to a more restrictive phase, these guidelines are invalid during that time period.
+In the event that North Carolina reverts to Phase 1, these guidelines are invalid during that time period.

 An application for a temporary extension will not need to be submitted to the ABC Commission.

 If the extension is not covered by a deed or lease, permittee must obtain the written permission of the owner of that property.

 In addition to receiving approval from the appropriate local government entity, the permittee must notify their ALE agent, the District ALE office or local law enforcement of the temporary extension of premises prior to use of the extended area.
 This includes those who will be temporarily extending their premises onto their own property (yard or parking lot, for example).
 Contact information for NC ALE can be found at the bottom of this document.